best fixed rate bonds 2021

 Do These Fixed Rate Bonds Have A Capital Guarantee?

-Your invested capital is not at risk as far the generation of returns is concerned.
+Your invested capital is not at risk as far the generation of returns is concerned – they both offer a capital guarantee.
 As discussed in the video, as will all bonds and loan notes where funds are being aggregated, there is the possibility of misappropriation of funds.
 Each investment takes steps to mitigate these risks, and you can discuss this further with Protecting Wealth.

 What Is The Annual Return Of These Investments?